 Meet Sergeant Cheryl Bell.
 She commenced her career in Darwin with the Northern Territory Police in 1988.

-In Alice Springs I faced my toughest policing career both physically and mentally.
-The difference in landscapes of the area and policing of Aboriginal Settlements.
+In Alice Springs I faced my toughest policing career both physically and mentally, involving the different landscapes of the area and policing of Aboriginal Settlements.

-What I faced as a female police officer in the NT was gaining that remote location position.
+Despite this experience, I faced challenges trying to gain a remote location position in the NT.
 Back in 1994 there were no female serving members posted to the outback of the NT.

 I continued to apply and roughly a year in the making my District Superintendent approached me and offered me a remote location at Yuendumu Police Station.
 Yuendumu lies 293 km northwest of Alice Springs on the Tanami Road, and is a community largely made up of the Warlpiri and Anmatyerr Aboriginal people.
 I had no idea what to expect or even if I would be respected by the elders of the community.